ZhaomingXie/TrajectoryOptimization/README.md

 # TrajectoryOptimization
-trajectory optimization using SNOPT.
-With constrained expressed with Neural Net.
+Trajectory optimization using SNOPT.
+With constraints expressed using Neural Net.

 SNOPT python wrapper can be downloaded from https://github.com/snopt/snopt-python.